Explore health content from A to Z.

 I need information about...

-Teenagers may worry about pain from surgery.
+Teens may worry about pain from surgery.
 They may also worry if surgery will affect their appearance.

-Teenagers may be concerned about missing school and being away from friends.
+Teens may be concerned about missing school and being away from friends.

-Teenagers prefer having space and privacy from parents and other adults.
+Teens prefer having space and privacy from parents and other adults.
 Being sick or in the hospital can make them feel a loss of privacy and control.

 Take a tour of the surgery department with your teenager if the hospital has this option.
 Encourage your teenager to talk to hospital staff and ask questions.

 Respect your teenager’s privacy.
 He or she may want to speak with hospital staff without you present.
 Hospital staff may also need to talk with your teenager privately about health issues that can affect the safety of surgery.

 Encourage your teenager to express how he or she is feeling.

 If your teen requests it, ask hospital staff whether siblings or friends can visit.